collocations.org

 a natural substance found in the body of animals

-VERB + SUBSTANCE
+VERB + substance

 take

-The athletes had taken banned substances to increase their strength.
+The athletes had taken banned substances.

 2. important content